IngeborgArdoe/training/foundation_english/exercise-03.md

 When doing the exercises below, it may seem natural to place the Command on the same control as the Event that points to it.
 This will work brilliantly, but we often choose to place the Commands on a different level due to reasons we will have a closer look at in Exercise 5: Ribbon.
 The Ribbon is also the reason why we typically pick a symbol for each Command and change their names, e.g. from Name: Open Contact to "New Contact".

 3. Add actions to the Company-form:
    1. Select the Grid of Contacts.
 Under Properties, click on Commands.
-Add a new Command of type "Open a Form":
+Add a new Command of type "Open a Form" which will enable the user to open a contact:
       1. Name: Open
-      2. Tip: Contact (this tip is only visble for the ones modeling)
+      2. Tip: Contact (this tip is only visble for modelers)
       3. Type: Open a Form
       4. Effect: Contact (the form to open)
       5. View: Default (if a form has several views, you can select one here)